shanks-d/path_merger/README.md

 > Very rarely, the visualizer node doesn't display the merged path in RViz although the path merger node has published it successfully.
 In such a case, either relaunch the merger and visualizer nodes or provide a different test scenario only to change it back to the original scenario.

 ## Setup
-This section explains how to install, configure, and use the package in Linux.
+This section explains how to install and use the package in Linux.
 Make sure you have RViz installed along with ROS 2.
 If not, refer to the [installation of ROS with GUI tools](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).

 > [!IMPORTANT]
 > Before you run any of the commands remember to [source your ROS 2 installation](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html) in every new terminal opened so that `ros2` commands will work.